Find a Western Exterminator near you

 By late fall, yellow jacket colonies have stopped growing.
 If the winter temperatures are cold enough, colonies will die off.
 However, in areas where winters are mild, colonies can survive several seasons and become quite large.

 Although these proactive and preventative measures will help to reduce the amount of yellow jackets around your property, they will not eradicate the entire colony.
 For yellow jacket extermination, it is best to call a professional.
-Our stinging insect control specialists are professionally trained and licensed to safely and effectively treat and remove yellow jacket nests.
+Our stinging insect control Technicians are professionally trained and licensed to safely and effectively treat and remove yellow jacket nests.
 Don’t risk being stung.
 Give Western a call today to learn more about our stinging insect control solutions.